-This provides an overview of the warehouse, but other departments in the company such as sales and purchases can keep abreast of the current status and take into account status of orders, stock, product placement, staffing etc.
+This provides an overview of the warehouse, but other departments in the company, such as sales and purchasing, can keep abreast of the current status and take into account the status of orders, stock, product placement, staffing, and so on.

-The option of uniting the whole warehouse and managing the manual and automatic warehouses via the same WMS was one of the reasons that av form chose the Logimatic solution.
+The ability to bind the entire warehouse together and control the manual and automatic storage via the same WMS was one of the reasons why av form chose the solution from Logimatic back in 2010.

 av form takes care of the well-being of its employees, which is why it is important that they experience the changes as obvious improvements.
 Relatively quickly, the staff adopted a positive attitude toward the technology and began to provide new inputs to improve processes.